 Research has shown that approximately 75% of the diseases which affect humans are sourced from animals, and of these, 72% are sourced from wild species.
 Human encroachment in to traditional habitats of wildlife and the increase in wildlife farming practices for the bush meat and pet trade provides an opportunity for the transmission of disease from wild species to humans.

-● WCS has veterinarians who regularly conduct disease testing on wildlife and domestic populations (livestock and pets) which is subsequently compared to human disease testing from the same regions.
+- WCS Viet Nam has veterinarians who regularly conduct disease testing on wildlife and domestic populations (livestock and pets) which is subsequently compared to human disease testing from the same regions.

-● The project has also performed capacity building with local laboratories to establish key laboratory capacity for virus detection at two labs in Vietnam.
+- The project has also performed capacity building with local laboratories to establish key laboratory capacity for virus detection at partner labs in Viet Nam.